 Taking too long to grant or reject your FMLA leave request

 Employers must review and make a determination on your FMLA request within five business days and give notice in writing.
 If your employer exceeds this timeframe then it is interfering with your FMLA rights.
+You may have a claim against your employer for this interference alone.

 Requiring you to go to a company doctor for the second opinion